Leadership Evolution Program

 Offering a Year of Support and Learning for Principals

 Leadership Evolution provides both new and experienced administrators with a year of learning focused on leadership theory, put into action.
 Leaders create a network of colleagues within their cohort and build a trusted relationship with a peer partner through online and face-to-face personalized mentoring.

 This program is designed for anyone with an administrative license—for those who are new to a leadership position, and for those with experience who want to further develop their leadership capacity.

 Leadership Evolution is comprised of quarterly seminars, site visits and an online learning environment.
 A partnership with Bethel University allows leaders to earn up to three credits for their participation in Leadership Evolution and to apply to Bethel's masters of education program with a modified application process.
-The cost for the 2019-20 year is $600 for members of Resource Training & Solutions.
+The cost for the 2020 - 2021 year is $600 for members of Resource Training & Solutions.
 Those who participated in the 2019 - 2020 cohort can register at half cost, $300.00 per person.
 Non-members can register for $840.00 per person.